-Pre/Corequisite: P (RQ) NURS-215 NURS-218 NURS-220 NURSP-221, E: NURS-318 NURS-333 NURSP-334 (RQ) This course provides an introduction to concepts necessary for safe medication administration.
+Pre/Corequisite: P (RQ) NURS-215, NURS-218, NURS-220, NURSP-221, or admission to BSN/ACC track, E: NURS-333 NURSP-334 (RQ)

+This course provides an introduction to concepts necessary for safe medication administration.
 Basics of pharmacokinetics, administration techniques, drug classifications, and dosage calculation are covered.
 The role of the nurse in patient education and use of current resources are emphasized.
+Offered fall, spring and summer (summer is limited to students in BSN/ACC program).